 Early child development is a highly interactive process, very dependent on back and forth communication between the caregiver and the child.
-These interactions are often called “serve and return,” and research shows that it is the most critical predictor of future academic skills, self-esteem, and confidence.
-Learn more about “serve and return” from this video from the Center on the Developing Child at Harvard University.
+These interactions are often called “serve and return.”
+Research shows this is the most critical predictor of future academic skills, self-esteem, and confidence.
+Learn more about “serve and return” from this video by the Center on the Developing Child at Harvard University.

 This back and forth communication starts long before your child can talk.
 Some studies have found that babies understand the pause and flow of conversations very early.
 Begin talking to your baby when she is a newborn.
-She will engage with you through eye contact first, then babbles, then gestures, and eventually words of her own.
+She will engage with you through eye contact first, then babbles, gestures, and eventually words of her own.
 You provide the foundation for her speech and communication from the day she is born.
-By providing your baby the words to fully express herself, you build her autonomy, self-esteem, and independence.
-This is a really important part of your child’s mental health.
+You build her autonomy, self-esteem, and independence by providing your baby with the words to express herself fully.
+This is a vital part of your child’s mental health.

 As soon as your baby begins to sit up, reach for toys, and interact with her world, encourage as much independence as possible.
 Resist the urge to swoop in and help as soon as he struggles.
 If you always move the toy closer to him when he reaches, why should he practice crawling?
 If you always steady the block tower before it falls, how will she learn to cope with frustration and try again?
 By allowing your child to complete tasks independently, fail sometimes, and try again, you are teaching resilience, which builds self-esteem and confidence.

 Offer lots of encouragement and praise, but when he looks to you for help, and he is not in any danger, say, “you can do it!”

 Empower with Skills